bingeboy/n-get/README.md

 ```
 $npm install n-get -g
 ```
-Or from the git repo:
+Or from the repo if you are a dev or want to test latest features:
 ```
 $git clone https://github.com/bingeboy/n-get
 $cd ./n-get